Bisonai/orakl-docs/en/developers-guide/data-feed.md

 (
     uint80 id,
     int256 answer,
-    uint startedAt,
-    uint updatedAt,
+    uint updatedAt
-    uint80 answeredInRound
 ) = dataFeed.getRoundData(roundId);
 ```

 ### Process Data

-The values returned from `latestRoundData()` and `getRoundData(roundId)` functions do not include only the data feed value (=`answer`) at corresponding round `id` but also others:
+The values returned from `latestRoundData()` and `getRoundData(roundId)` functions do not include only the data feed value (=`answer`) at corresponding round `id` but also `updatedAt`

-- `startedAt`
-- `updatedAt`
-- `answeredInRound`

-`startedAt` represents the timestamp when the round was started. `updatedAt` represents the timestamp when the round was updated last time. `answeredInRound` is the round `id` in which the answer was computed.
+`updatedAt` represents the timestamp when the round was updated last time.

 > We highly recommend you to keep track of all metadata returned by both `latestRoundData()` and `getRoundData(roundId)`.
 If your application is dependent on frequent updates, you have to make sure in application layer that data returned by any of these functions is not stale.

-`AggregatorProxy` has several other auxiliary functions that should be utilized in order to avoid any issues from misrepresenting the `answer` returned from data feed.
+`feedProxy` has several other auxiliary functions that should be utilized in order to avoid any issues from misrepresenting the `answer` returned from data feed.

 All `answer`s are returned with a specific decimal precision that can be queried using `decimals()` function.